kiedtl/website/src/_content/computers/linux.md

 # linux @ kmach

-My system is [Manjaro](https://manjaro.org) v18.0, a user-friendly version of Arch Linux.
+My laptop currently runs [Manjaro](https://manjaro.org), a user-friendly version of Arch Linux.
 It uses i3-gaps with a custom configuration and i3locks-fancy as its lock mechanism.
 For the terminal, I use [Alacritty](https://github.com/jwilm/alacritty) with ZSH and sometimes PowerShell.
 For the shell prompts, I use Oh-My-ZSH for ZSH and [Pshazz](https://github.com/lukesampson/pshazz) for PowerShell.

 ```
 kiedtl@kmach